danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### Normal Reads

 However, we neither want to nor claim we can replace the radiologist.
 Instead, we wish to take mundane, clearly normal cases off the table so that:
-- In the US, breast imaging specialists can focus on complex cases that take fuller advantage of their expertise
+- American breast imaging specialists can focus on complex cases that take fuller advantage of their expertise, and
-- Globally, radiologists handle less studies overall
+- Radiologists worldwide handle less studies overall

 *As a result, CA-Breast only performs a read on mammograms that the algorithm finds to be normal.
 This means that we will always leave the suspicious cases to a human reader.*